5203 Assistant Engineer

 |Job Type||Permanent Exempt|

-APPOINTMENT TYPE: Permanent - Exempt.
-The San Francisco General Services Agency of Public Works has an opening for an exempt appointment in San Francisco.
-The position is excluded by the Charter from competitive civil service examination process.
+APPOINTMENT TYPE: Permanent-Exempt.
+San Francisco Public Works has an opening for an exempt appointment in San Francisco.
+The position is excluded by the Charter from the competitive civil service examination process.
 The successful candidate shall serve at the discretion of the appointing officer.
-This position is funded by the 2016 Public Health and Safety Bond Program, with an anticipated duration of up to three (3) years.
-We are recruiting for a full-time 5203-Assistant Engineer, with the ability to provide managerial and inspection work for various projects at San Francisco General Hospital.
+This position has an anticipated duration of up to three (3) years.

 These minimum qualifications establish the education, training, experience, special skills and/or license(s) which are required for employment in the classification.
 Please note, additional qualifications (i.e., special conditions) may apply to a particular position and will be stated on the exam/job announcement.